Web Ref: 4409

 • Steps down to private swimming pool (8m x 4m) with ladder steps.

-Located just a short ten minute stroll (or a two minute drive) from the quiet village of Antipata (600m), Nikolas offers easy access to local essentials, including a mini-market, a snack bar, and two traditional tavernas serving Greek favourites.
-A further five-minute drive brings you to Fiskardo (4km), one of Kefalonia’s most picturesque harbour towns, famous for its colourful Venetian architecture, boutique shops, and excellent waterfront dining.
+The peaceful village of Antipata is just a short stroll away (600m), offering a mini-market, snack bar and two traditional tavernas serving classic Greek dishes.
+A short drive brings you to Fiskardo (4km), one of Kefalonia’s most picturesque harbour towns, known for its colourful Venetian architecture, boutique shops and excellent waterfront dining.

-The villa’s setting also places you close to some of the island’s most beautiful beaches.
-Emplisi Beach (3.5km) and Foki Bay (6km) are both within easy driving distance, offering crystal-clear waters and scenic surroundings.
-For those who enjoy exploring on foot, forest paths lead to hidden coves such as Dafnoudi Beach (1.6km), perfect for a more secluded swim.
+The villa is also ideally located for exploring some of the island’s most beautiful beaches.
+Emblisi Beach (3.5km) and Foki Bay (6km) are both within easy reach, with crystal-clear waters and scenic surroundings.
+For those who enjoy exploring on foot, nearby forest paths lead to hidden coves such as Dafnoudi Beach (1.6km), perfect for a more secluded swim.

 • Being located next door to Persephone, means Nikolas could be a good choice for an extended family or a group of friends who can be near to each other whilst retaining their own individual space and privacy.